topo-gps/ios-manual/en/routes/routes_record.rst

 ~~~~~~~~~~~~~~~
 If you press 'Pause' in the pop-up which appears when :ref:`ending a route recording <ss-route-record-end>`, the recording will be paused.

 The :ref:`record timer <ss-rec-timer>` on the dashboard will be set to '--:--' during a pause.
-The :ref:`record distance meter will show the recorded distance as you can see below:
+The :ref:`record distance meter <ss-rec-distance>` will show the recorded distance as you can see below:

 .. figure:: ../_static/route-record5.png
    :height: 568px
    :width: 320px
    :alt: Pausing route recording Topo GPS

-   *The recording of a route is paused, which can be seen from the record clock and record distance meter.*
+   *The recording of a route is paused, which can be seen from the record timer and record distance meter.*

 .. _ss-record-restart: